alexrockhill/MEEGbuddy/README.md

 1. install jupyter if you haven't already: run "pip install jupyter"
 2. install dependencies if you haven't already: run "pip install -r requirements.txt" OR run "pip install pandas mne scipy autoreject seaborn matplotlib tqdm joblib nitime pysurfer naturalneighbor mayavi"
 3. run "jupyter notebook"
+4. If you used a virtual environment go to Kernal>Change Enviroments and select your envrironment

 Only python3 is supported.